cs573-19s/04-MultipleViews/README.md

 ![Map](img/geo_raw2.png)
 ![Map_Raw](img/map.png)

 From [OpenStreetMap](https://www.openstreetmap.org/#map=11/41.8370/-87.6742) using the [Overpass API](https://overpass-turbo.eu/) I was able to extract the GeoJSON file containing all bike paths in Chicago.
-The image above on the right is the selection of the various Chicago bike paths after running the following query below.
+The image above on the right is the selection of the various Chicago bike paths after running the following query below on Overpass.

 ```Java
 [out:json];